Using filters to find a subset of response data

 This example shows how to create a chart showing the satisfaction rating before and after a promotion by applying a filter to analyse the data over different months.
 The sample survey Crocodile Rock Cafe is used for this example.

-- Click on Analysis Chart on the Snap Desktop toolbar.
+- Click on Analysis Chart on the Snap XMP Desktop toolbar.
 This opens the Analysis Definition window for a chart.

 - In Style, select Horizontal Stacked Bar Counts Transposed.
 This creates a bar chart showing the proportions of people who selected each response.